sabarnac/sabarnac.github.io/content/blog/2020/05/18/the-move-to-gatsbyjs/index.md

 All in all, it was overall pretty painless move, other than trying to figure out the JS removal plugin of Gatsby.
 I might keep tweaking the site, and hopefully I don't put off blog-writing to the point that when I come back again, I get used to another framework and now want to shift my blog to that, repeating the whole cycle again.

 Well, fingers crossed!

+#### Update:

+Improved the SEO of the website, as well as the performance slightly.
+Grabbed a [better SEO component and a SchemaOrg component](https://github.com/jlengstorf/gatsby-theme-jason-blog/tree/master/src/components/SEO) from a [gatsby blog theme repo](https://github.com/jlengstorf/gatsby-theme-jason-blog/) of all places.

+Also deferred loading of the Google Fonts I'm using by following [Google's article](https://web.dev/defer-non-critical-css/) about it.
+This did require telling TypographyJS not to download any fonts.